greblus/solitito/README.md

 </div>

 Chord shapes are labelled with **intervals, not fingerings**, so one diagram covers all twelve keys: the red dot is the root, and the shape moves.
-Thumbnails sit under the chord name; clicking one enlarges it.
+Clicking shape of chord enlarges it.

 Solitito is heavily inspired by [Solo](https://www.solotrainer.app/), an Android/iOS guitar trainer I use daily.
 Solo does far more, and does it well.
-This started as a question about whether chord recognition could run locally on a CPU with no network, and grew from there.

 Solitito is a desktop application for Linux and Windows.
 There are no plans for mobile versions.

 Development started in December 2025.
 The data pipeline was rewritten from scratch more than once before it worked.
 Most of what follows is a record of what turned out to matter.